fostroll/mordl/doc/README_POS.md

 ### Evaluation<a name="eval"></a>

-When the training has done, you may evaluate prediction quality using the test or the development test corpora:
+When the training has done, you may evaluate the model quality using the test or the development test corpora:
 ```python
 tagger.evaluate(gold, test=None, label=None, batch_size=BATCH_SIZE,